DevLaTron/alttp_vt_randomizer/readme.md

 $ npm install
 ```

-And then
+And then (Currenty, requires legacy openssl provider to work)

 ```
-$ npm run production
+$ NODE_OPTIONS=--openssl-legacy-provider npm run production
 ```

 Once you have the dependencies installed.
 Run the following command then navigate to http://localhost:8000/.